ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 ## Weighted Scheduling

 Problem: scheduling with compatible schedules, but the schedules are weighted.
-The [[Greedy]] app
+The [[Greedy]] approach doesn't work since the weights could be higher for a